Forget about the search engines from Yahoo! and Microsoft, it is Amazon who will take on the mighty search mogul Google.

 So from CRM to VRM?
 Amazon will be the smiling facilitator and matchmaker.

 Amazon is increasingly becoming consumers’ first stop for product search-and-discovery, chipping away at the historical dominance of Google’s search engine.

 In the past, consumers would turn to search engines like Google when looking for an online retailer to buy from.
 But as Amazon’s trusted brand and smart new services convinced online shoppers to turn to Amazon first to conduct their product searches.

 As you will have experienced also since the Google search engine offers too much blur and irrelevancy when it comes to finding shoppable products fast.
 And Google Plus, it was never a real service.

 This could be bad news for Google, which has been able to charge a premium for its sponsored results featured at the top of its search results.

-As new e-commerce intermediary Amazon will be happy to earn more money from its vendors, thanks to its VRM fueled model.
+As an e-commerce intermediary, Amazon will be happy to earn more money from its vendors, thanks to its VRM fueled model.
 And Amazon will definitely be able to increase its affiliate margins from the selected vendors.

 Yahoo! and Bing are stuck in the middle.
 They are no general search engine competition for Google and they could not impress in the field of e-commerce either.